 Generally it is not, if husband or wife held the property jointly as tenants by entireties.
 If the survivor sells or mortgages the property, he or she simply explains in the new deed or mortgage that the other spouse is deceased.
 There could be a special instance when, because of a legal situation, the name should be deleted.
 You should consult your attorney.

 It is not legally required, but again, because of a particular situation, it might be desirable.
 Consult your attorney.

 No. Records in the Courthouse show your original deed and the deed(s) for portions sold.
 Anyone searching records simply deducts the land you sold from the original deed.
 If you choose you may have a new deed prepared and recorded.
 You should consult an attorney if you decide to do this.

-There is a state tax and a municipal tax each amounting to 1% of the value of the property or interest being conveyed (that is 2% total).
-For properties located in Wilkes-Barre City, the municipal tax is 2.5% (that is 3.5% total); for properties located in Kingston Borough and Pittston City, 1.5% (that is 2.5% total).
+There is a state tax and a municipal tax (0.5% to the municipality and 0.5% to the school district) each amounting to 1% of the value of the property or interest being conveyed (that is 2% total).
+For properties located in Wilkes-Barre City, the municipal tax is 2.5% (that is 3.5% total); for properties located in Kingston Borough, the municipal tax is 1% (that is a total of 2,5%) and for properties located in Pittston City the municipal tax is 1.75% (that is 3.25% total).
 This value is not necessarily the sale price of the property; it may be computed on the fair market value of the property if the property is a gift, or under other special circumstances.